Galamaleiko/react-saas-website/README.md

 <br>

   <div>
-    This website is made with help of JSMastery GSAP + React Course and is hosted <a href='https://react-saas-project.vercel.app/'> here </a>.
+    This website is made with help of JSMastery GSAP + React Course and is hosted <a href='https://react-saas-project.vercel.app/' target="_blank"> here </a>
   </div>

 <br>